OSSPhilippines/freefolio/README.md

 ## 🎯 Contributing

+We welcome contributions!
+Whether it's a new template, bug fix, or improvement to existing templates.

-Please read the project's [contributing guide](./CONTRIBUTING.md) for the process for submitting pull requests to us.
+Please read the project's [contributing guide](./CONTRIBUTING.md) for the process for submitting pull requests.

+### How to Contribute a Template

+1. Fork the repository
+2. Create a new folder for your template
+3. Add your `index.html` and any assets
+4. Follow our template guidelines
+5. Submit a pull request

 ## 📋 Code of Conduct